mayberryjp/sando/README.md

 ```

-After installation navigate get to http://<your dashboard ip>:3030 .
+After installation navigate get to http://YOUR_IP_REPLACE:3030 .

 ---